Identification, Images, & Information

 Identification

 A varied group, but generally relatively slender, most often with colored hind wings.
 Hind wings are clear, yellow, green, or blue, with only two North American species having wings more in the red range (Dissosteira pictipennis & Tropidolophus formosus), and with Spharagemon marmorata leaning toward orange somewhat.
-In North American members there is usually a dark band crossing near or just beyond the middle, and this usually has a distinct spur extending toward the base near the front margin of the wing.
+There is usually a dark band crossing near or just beyond the middle, and this usually has a distinct spur extending toward the base near the front margin of the wing.
 A few species have the dark cross band greatly expanded to cover much of the wing.
-In one species (Dissosteira spurcata) the dark band is in the form of a narrow dark outer border.
+In one species, (Dissosteira spurcata), the dark band is in the form of a narrow dark outer border.
 The tegmina of most species have two or three dark cross bands that may be nearly solid or broken into spots or speckles.
 In most species the median ridge of the pronotum is well developed (though it may be very low) and cut once or twice.
 There are rarely any other strongly developed ridges on top of the pronotum, but there might be a short low one on either side of the median, or ill-defined ones at the lateral edges of the top.
 The hind femur is usually marked with dark cross bands (particularly on the inner side).
 Hind tibiae vary in color - brownish, red, orange, yellow, green, or blue.
 Adults of most species can produce buzzing, crackling, snapping, or ticking sounds (crepitation) when they fly.

 Range